AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 Each part of a long message is an individual SMS.
 These parts travel independently on the network and are assembled by the receiving mobile phone.
 To handle retries and connectivity problems, Adobe Campaign sends these parts in reverse order and requests a SR only on the first part of the message, the last sent.
 Since the mobile phone only displays a message when its first part is received, retries on additional parts won't produce duplicates on the mobile phone.

+The maximum number of SMS per message can be set per delivery using the **Maximum number of SMS per message** setting in the **Delivery template**.
+Messages that go above this limit will fail during sending with a SMS too long failure reason.

 There are 2 ways to send long SMS:

 * **UDH**: the default and recommended way to send long messages.
 In this mode, the connector splits the message in multiple `SUBMIT_SM PDU`s with UDH information in them.
 This protocol is the one used by mobile phones themselves.
 This means that Adobe Campaign has the most control over the message generation, making it capable to compute exactly how many parts were sent and how they were split.